ModelInference/dinv/TUTORIAL.md

 *.dtrace`.
 Daikon prints the results to the console and additionally saves them in files ending with ".inv.gz".

-# Interpreting invariants
+TODO: interpreting invariants
-- depends on file (distributed program point) they are gather from
+- need to be seen in context of distributed program point they are gather from